 If you or a loved one suffers from asthma, a support group may help.
 You can find support groups online or in your community.
 Asthma can be an extremely debilitating health issue and can stop you from participating in life the way you want to.
 Also, other asthma sufferers can alert you to scientific breakthroughs and changes, such as new medications.

-Your home’s humidity can cause mold and mildew growth within it.
-These are harmful substances that can trigger asthma attacks.
-You should therefore try to keep your home dry.
+Mold and mildew will often grow in a humid home.
+These things can trigger asthma attacks very easily.
+Try, then, to ensure your home is dry.
 During winter, use a device to dehumidify in the winter, and air condition in the summer.